hikertommy/seo-tools/README.md

 # The Complete List of SEO Tools

-This repository contains a comprehensive list of various SEO tools categorized into different sections to aid in optimizing your website's search engine performance.
+This repository contains a comprehensive list of various SEO tools categorized into different sections to aid in optimizing your website's SEO.

 ## Suites
 - [SEMRush](https://www.semrush.com/)